Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 ## Statistical Summary

-The statistical summary provides insights into the central tendencies and variability of the dataset.
+Provides essential statistical insights into the dataset, including measures of central tendency and variability for parameter values and inefficiency scores.
+This summary aids in understanding the distribution and range of data across different experimental conditions.

 ### Summary Statistics: